cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-30.1-released/index.md

-Alongside that, both releases pick up a handful of smaller enhancements, such as a configurable `auth_user` for the connection pooler and a `--dry-run` option for `cnpg backup`, plus the usual assortment of fixes.
+Alongside that, both releases pick up a handful of smaller enhancements, such as a configurable `auth_user` for the connection pooler and a `--dry-run` option for `cnpg backup`, plus a number of correctness and robustness fixes.
 Full details, as always, are in the release notes linked below.

 Both releases also bump `google.golang.org/grpc` to fix